frain-dev/convoy-website/content/blog/lets-replicate-pagerduty-webhooks.md

 },
 ```

 Often, webhooks endpoint security relies on the webhook signatures to validate payload integrity.
 In some cases, however, some endpoints have authentication requirements with specific headers.
-Asides, from security reasons, endpoints can have other required header values for reasons best know to the endpoint owner.
-PagerDuty V3 Webhooks provides the facility to add custom headers to the webhook request sent to the endpoint.
+Asides from security reasons, endpoints can have other required header values for reasons best known to the endpoint owner.
+PagerDuty V3 Webhooks provide the facility to add custom headers to the webhook request sent to the endpoint.

 # Let’s Implement in Convoy